 Instead of being wide awake and burning fat throughout the active hours of the day you become a sluggish, highly efficient fat-storage unit.
-For as far back as you remember, you’re fighting a seemingly impossible battle against your love handles and you’re constantly tired, constantly hungry.
+For as far back as you can remember, you’re fighting a seemingly impossible battle against your love handles and you’re constantly tired, constantly hungry.

 But what if you’re not overweight?
 Can you get away with eating donuts for breakfast and pizza for lunch?

 No. A full belly will slow you down and make you look for the easy way out in everything you do.